datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 ## COUNT and GROUP BY

-Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.
+Aggregation allows us to combine results by grouping records based on value, also it is useful for calculating combined values in groups.

 Let’s go to the surveys table and find out how many individuals there are.
-Using the wildcard simply counts the number of records (rows):
+Using the wildcard * simply counts the number of records (rows):

     SELECT COUNT(*)
     FROM surveys;